 - Try and find a font that reflects the playlist’s content.
 You don’t have to go overboard with this, but it’s probably safe to say that your Death Metal playlist would want a different font to your Disney playlist.

 There are many places to find fonts if you don’t want to limit yourself to the ones included with your computer’s operating system.
-You can use web fonts with Photoshop, or download additional free fonts from places like fontspace.com.
+Check out these sites to download free fonts .

 If in doubt, stick to the basics.
 Fonts like Helvetica and Avenir are neutral all-rounders, impact fonts are a bit more shouty, and script fonts more fun.

 Keep the number of words to a minimum, and pick a color and weight that maximizes contrast with the background.

 Have you got lots of playlists you want to share?
 Why not start using your artwork to develop your own brand.

 If you want to become recognized as a music curator worth following you don’t just need to create playlists, you need to present them in an appealing way.
 Experiment with a few styles of playlist artwork, then when you find one you like turn it into a template.